GenerEcheverria/hci_2022/Deliveries/Delivery1.md

 33.3% of the drivers claimed to have car insurance that cover car accidents where the driver and passenger are involved.
 38.9% claimed that they don’t have car insurance that cover the situation mentioned above and the remaining 27.8% don’t have car insurance at all.

+According to the expert interview, it is very important that people who carry passengers have insurance that covers the high costs of compensation for injured or dead passengers that the law dictates.

 #### Passengers
 The users expressed their interest on participating in the proposed dynamic, however, through their answers we can identify that there needs to be a certain kind of trust; enough to make passengers feel comfortable to take rides from other people.
 Nevertheless, despite the concerns that could arise for this proposal, it is clear the reason why users would be interested on participating on this dynamic: time and comfortability.
 Nowadays, time is a very important factor, especially for university students.
 It is also mentioned the comfortability concept which, unfortunately, is hard to find in other transportation alternatives.